uripaz9/mySite/README.md

 Once your code is ready use <code>commit</code> and <code>push</code> git commands to stream your local changes back to the editor to make them available to your team members.

+## Editor Operation that modify code

+When the designer working online makes operations that modify code, the editor will commit and push this changes to the master branch
+1. Add new page
+2. Duplicate page with code
+3. Delete page

 ## Learn More

 You can learn more in our <a href="url">Help Center Documentation</a>